Hacke025/Hacke025/README.md

 - 📫 How to reach me: email or github (though will probably take a while).
 - ⚡ Fun fact: Pokemon and gaming fan.

 Sup, Div here!
 Or Hacke_025 Or Pokemon_025...
-Too many things to state but there is not enough space to express all that which is condensed within.
+Too many things to state but there is not enough space nor enough time to express all that which is condensed within.

 <!---
 Hacke025/Hacke025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.